BentBr/rusty_dev_tool/README.md

 not yet implemented

 ## OS
-Currently Linux and MacOS for amd64 / arm64 are supported.
+Currently, Linux and MacOS for amd64 / arm64 are supported.
 Windows is not supported at the moment.
 The build is just included for future use.

+## Examples
+See the [examples](examples/) folder for some example setups.
+Please provide your own examples as well as this tool is meant to be used for different setups.

 ## Contribution
 ❤️ If you want to contribute to this project, feel free to open a pull request. ❤️